 Scalability is a key component of business growth for the SaaS provider while performance is a key component of client retention.
 Together, these considerations provide the foundation for a growing and satisfied customer base.
 Successfully testing this area requires careful consideration of test scenarios, and greater diligence than standard app testing.

 - Solution: Model application usage and user mix through a wide variety of scenarios.
 Load-test using both normal and peak conditions in a variety of environments.
 Performance test the SaaS app, then scale to testing in the cloud and on mobile.
 Anticipate as many use scenarios as possible.

 Subscribers who integrate internal or legacy applications with a SaaS app need to be confident their data is merging properly.
 Additionally, APIs add value to a SaaS product by allowing third party developers to easily customize the app for enterprise needs, yet it can be time consuming to imagine every scenario involved.

 - Solution: Develop a SaaS testing plan that validates both inbound and outbound data.
 Test all APIs for functionality, security, usability, performance, and completeness of documentation.
 These considerations can be time-consuming to develop test scenarios for.
 However, failure to spend the time needed to develop scenarios for integration and API testing could lead to a SaaS application that’s not useful for a broad range of subscribers.

 SaaS Testing Requires Thoroughness and Mindfulness

 The SaaS industry is growing more competitive each year.
 Customer success is critical in any industry, but exponentially more so for SaaS-based companies.
 Subscriber expectations for ease of use, integration, security, flexibility and customization are high, and the subscriber model makes loyalty during issues less likely than for licensed software.
-The complexity of testing scenarios in a multi-tenant, multi-platform environment creates SaaS testing challenges requiring thorough and mindful consideration.
+The complexity of software testing scenarios in a multi-tenant, multi-platform environment creates SaaS testing challenges requiring thorough and mindful consideration.